European-XFEL/DSSCDevices/README.md

 A middlelayer device to configure several PPT device, take darks, and more.
 Its soft interlock is documented in [doc/soft_interlock.md](doc/soft_interlock.md).

+## DSSC SIB

+A bound device to read and configure the Safety Interlock Board, which is its own hardware device mounted next to the PPT.
+It is using an ASCII protocol over TCP.

 ## Contributing